Paycheck Calculator

 Why is my paycheck different from my salary divided by pay periods?

-Your gross salary gets reduced by federal income tax withholding, state income tax (if applicable), Social Security tax (6.2%), Medicare tax (1.45%), and any pre-tax deductions like 401(k) contributions or health insurance premiums.
-Each of these is calculated separately, and the federal/state portions depend on your filing status and applicable tax brackets.
-The result is that your net pay is typically 25-35% less than your gross per-period amount.
+Your gross salary gets reduced by federal income tax withholding, state income tax (if applicable), Social Security tax (6.2% up to $176,100), Medicare tax (1.45% plus 0.9% above $200K), and any pre-tax deductions like 401(k) contributions or health insurance.
+Each is calculated separately using progressive brackets, so your net pay is typically 25-35% less than gross.
+The bracket visualization above shows exactly how much falls into each tax bracket.

 How much does contributing to a 401(k) actually save in taxes?

-Pre-tax 401(k) contributions reduce your taxable income dollar-for-dollar for both federal and state taxes (but not FICA).
-The tax savings depend on your marginal bracket.
-For example, on an $85,000 salary filing single, your marginal federal rate is 22%.
-A $500 per-paycheck 401(k) contribution (biweekly) saves roughly $110 in federal tax per paycheck ($500 x 22%), plus state tax savings.
-Your take-home pay drops by less than the contribution amount because of the tax shield.
+Pre-tax 401(k) contributions reduce your taxable income for federal and state taxes (but not FICA).
+The savings depend on your marginal bracket.
+At $85,000 in Georgia (22% federal + 5.49% state = 27.49% combined marginal rate), a $500 biweekly 401(k) contribution saves roughly $137 in taxes per paycheck.
+Your take-home drops by $363, not $500 — the tax shield covers the difference.
+Use the deduction fields above and watch the bracket visualization shift.

 What's the Social Security wage base and why does it matter?

 The Social Security wage base for 2025 is $176,100.
-You pay 6.2% Social Security tax only on earnings up to this threshold.
-Once your cumulative wages for the year exceed $176,100, Social Security withholding stops, and your paychecks for the rest of the year are noticeably larger.
-On a $200,000 salary, for instance, you'd stop paying SS tax partway through the year and see a bump in net pay for the remaining periods.
+You pay 6.2% Social Security tax only on earnings up to this threshold — that's $10,918 max per year.
+Once your cumulative wages exceed $176,100, SS withholding stops and your remaining paychecks are noticeably larger.
+On a $250,000 salary paid biweekly, SS withholding stops around paycheck #18 (late September), boosting net pay by ~$375/check for the rest of the year.

 This calculator is for educational purposes.
 Consult a financial professional for advice specific to your situation.
-Tax brackets and rates reflect 2025 federal and state schedules.
-Actual paycheck amounts may vary based on W-4 elections, local taxes, and employer-specific deductions not modeled here.
+Tax brackets reflect 2025 federal and state schedules for single filers.
+Married and head of household brackets use federal thresholds; state brackets shown are single-filer rates (most states have separate married brackets that this calculator approximates).
+Local tax rates are based on publicly available 2024-2025 data and may not reflect mid-year changes.
+Actual paycheck amounts vary based on W-4 elections, additional withholding, and employer-specific deductions not modeled here.

 Advertisement